thelabcat/word-search-generator/README.md

 This program can be set to either use only the four easier left-to-right and downward directions (not including the down-left diagonal), or to use all eight directions when generating puzzles.

-There are two ways to run this program.
-You can run the source code directly, or download a bundled executable.
+There are two main ways to run this program.
+You can install the PyPi package, or download a bundled executable.

 Since Python is an interpreted language, the source code can run without being compiled.
 However, to run the code, you must install Python, which you can download at https://python.org .
 This program is currently maintained in Python 3.13.
 If you need to use an older Python and you encounter a compatibility issue, let me know, and I will seriously consider implementing backwards compatibility for your use case.

 This program also depends on the following Python libraries:
 - [NumPy](https://pypi.org/project/numpy/)
 - [PySide6](https://pypi.org/project/pyside6/) (weak dependency, needed only for the Qt version of the GUI)

+If you download this package from PyPi (after installing Python), the dependencies will be installed automatically.
+You can also import the algorithm as a library to use in your own projects.
+The PyPi version of the program script and the library name to import are `wordsearchgen`.

 You can find executables with bundled Python and dependencies in the Releases page of this repository.

 ## Installation and startup:

 To run from source:
-1. Download the repository as a zip, or clone it.
-2. Download and install a version of Python 3, then install the dependencies.
-First, try using `pip` to install them.
-This can be expedited by downloading the `requirements.txt` file, then running `pip install -r requirements.txt` in the console.
-If your main Python environment is managed "externally" (I.E. by your system package manager), you can't use `pip` without a virtual environment.
-Even if `pip` fails for some other reason, you might be able to get the dependencies via your system package manager.
-3. Double-click the word_search_generator.pyw file (or otherwise open it with the Python interpreter on your OS).
+1. Download and install a version of Python 3 if it is not already installed.
+On Linux, it probably is.
+2. If you are not on Microsoft Windows, you will likely need to install Python 3 Pip separately.
+Do so now.
+3. Install the package with `pip install word-search-generator`.

 To run from a binary, things are a bit simpler.
 Download the appropriate binary for your OS from the Releases page of the GitHub repository, and double-click it.